LibCrowds/docs/docs/collections/introduction.md

 Collection microsites are configured via a series of forms, available to all LibCrowds administrators.
-These forms include options to change the page content, name, description, tagline, logo, task presenter, data reuse license, tags, project templates and more.
+These forms include options to change the page content, name, description, tagline, logo, task presenter, data reuse license, project templates and more.
 This section of the documentation contains details of all available settings.

 ---